 There’s a stylish downtown area, next to Central Park, which has an active station on the SunRail line.
 From here you can get to Orlando’s Central Business District in a matter of minutes.

 This green nexus point is the stage for events like one of the best farmers’ markets in Florida, and a nationally acclaimed art festival.

 1. Charles Hosmer Morse Museum of American Art

-Located on North Park Avenue in Winter Park, the Charles Hosmer Morse Museum of American Art is home to one of the world’s most complete collections of Louis Comfort Tiffany’s creations, including leaded glass windows, paintings, pottery, and the lampshades for which he is most well-known.
+Set downtown, the Charles Hosmer Morse Museum of American Art is home to one of the world’s most complete collections of pieces by Louis Comfort Tiffany (1848-1944).

 4. Albin Polasek Museum & Sculpture Gardens